kr15h/tundra-stylus/docs/USAGE.md

 Now, that SteamVR can recognize the tracker, we can move on to application-specific adventures.
 The repository includes middleware, a proxy application that uses OpenVR API to communicate with SteamVR and extracts pose information that can then be passed on to any application on your computer.

-### Proxy
+### Middleware

+To get realtime tracker data and into the browser-based app (described below), middleware is needed.
+It connects to the lighthouse API of your choice and exposes tracker pose data via WebSocket API.

-You can find the SteamVR compatible OpenVR proxy in the [software/steamvr](../software/steamvr/) directory.
+You can find the SteamVR compatible OpenVR middleware in the [software/steamvr](../software/steamvr/) directory.
 There is a README file that explains prerequisites and launching sequence.

+Libsurvive and OpenXR-based middleware applications are underway.

-### Web UI
+### Browser-Based App

 Once you get it to run, proceed to the Web UI.
 It is build using threejs 3D library and JavaScript modules.
 It requires to be launched via a local webserver.
 Instructions can be found in the [software/webui](../software/webui/) directory.